 Belize City Shopping

 Since Kendall had never been to Belize City before I told him I would take him on a fast shopping tour so he could see what is available compared to San Pedro stores.
-We asked Junior to drop us of at Mirab Home Store then we hit Simon Quan, Ace Hardware, Downtown Plaza and Brodies.
+We asked Junior to drop us off at Mirab Home Store then we hit Simon Quan, Ace Hardware, Downtown Plaza, and Brodies.
 Food and Beverage and Angelus Press were also on the list but both were closed.

 My Johnny cake and fruit salad had long worn off so after we finished shopping, it was time for lunch at the Riverside Tavern.
 If you have eaten there already, I do not have to tell you the food and service was great.
 If you haven’t … What are you waiting for?
-Needing hydration we both went for a bottle of water and a lime juice – great sweet tart balance.
+Needing hydration we both went for a bottle of water and a lime juice – great sweet-tart balance.
 I went for the Asian chicken salad with a side of garlic mashed potatoes; Kendall opted for habanero bacon burger.
 We were both full but wanted a sweet treat so we split a wedge of key lime.

 Jump up it’s Parade time

 Last but not least we watched the big Carnival Parade.
 It was not a far walk from the Riverside and we knew we were heading the right way by following the crowd.
 We could hear the parade long before we could see it.
 I figured it was going to be busy but boy was it packed.
 Wall to wall people and so many smart ones had their umbrellas to protect them from the sun.
 Next time I will pack an umbrella hat.
-There was a guy in the parade who was giving some out but he unfortunately did not hear my mental telepathy and walked to the other side of the crowd 🙂
+There was a guy in the parade who was giving some out but he, unfortunately, did not hear my mental telepathy and walked to the other side of the crowd 🙂

 Right after I had picked my 8 gallery photos for this post, Kendall sent me 23 more so I decided to pick one and add it.
 Since my shots of the pink lady were not as good as his, that is the one I chose.

-While Flying I decided to film some landing and take off video footage, I know many of you are missing your island hopper experience.
+While flying I decided to film some landing and take off video footage, I know many of you are missing your island hopper experience.